strawberryfield/breakfast/postmortem/postmortem.md

 #### Testing

-No tester is credited, I sent my game to some friend of mine, but no one really played the game.
+I sent my game to some friends of mine, they played it and pointed out a few problems.

 I wasn't interested in someone stressing the game with absurd situations, I was looking for someone who would get into the story and complete it as a pastime.